Christian Democratic People's Party (Hungary)

+The Christian Democratic People's Party (Kereszténydemokrata Néppárt /hu/), commonly known by its abbreviation KDNP (/hu/) is a far-right Christian nationalist political party in Hungary.
+The party closely adheres to the beliefs and doctrines of the Catholic Church, which has a close relationship with the party and received significant amounts of money under the Fidesz–KDNP government.

-The Christian Democratic People's Party (Kereszténydemokrata Néppárt, /hu/, KDNP /hu/) is a right-wing Christian democratic political party in Hungary.
-It is officially a coalition partner of the ruling party, Fidesz, but is mostly considered a satellite party of Fidesz.
-The party has been unable to get into the Parliament on its own since the 1990s (with the last time it did so being 1994), as it was not able to pass the election threshold of 5% of the vote.
-Without Fidesz, its support is now low enough that it can no longer be measured, and even a leading Fidesz politician, János Lázár, stated that Fidesz does not consider the government to be a coalition government.
+While it is officially considered be the junior partner in an electoral alliance with the ruling party, Fidesz, it is practically considered to be a satellite party of Fidesz.
+The party has been unable to get into Parliament on its own since the 1990s (with the last time it did so being 1994), as it has fallen short of the election threshold of 5% of the vote.
+Without Fidesz, its support is now low enough that it can no longer be measured, and leading Fidesz politician János Lázár stated that Fidesz does not consider the government to be a coalition government.